-A key theme in Instilled’s current team discussions has been ‘Learning Like We Live’.
+A key theme in Instilled by PeopleFluent’s current team discussions has been ‘Learning Like We Live’.
 We recently caught up with Steve Goldberg, the principal Human Capital Management Industry Analyst and Advisor at Ventana Research to discuss the idea of ‘the Netflix of Learning’, a concept that demonstrates the limitations of ‘Learning Like We Live’ (while illustrating some of that theme’s strengths as well).

 8-Track vs cassettes, VHS vs Betamax, Blu-ray vs HD DVD.
 The physical media format wars of yesterday seem like a quaint footnote to a world where streaming media currently reigns supreme.
 Netflix, Hulu, Amazon Prime, Apple TV+, Disney+, CBS All Access, HBO NOW and countless others do their macabre dance on the burial mound of discs, tapes and video rental stores we used to use.
 So it’s tempting to look to their example for our own future success in delivering and enabling corporate learning.